 As I have frequently said on this blog, no matter what crackpot proposition you believe, you can find someone, somewhere, with an advanced degree who thinks you’re right.
 That does not, however, automatically make you correct.
 Simply having an advanced degree doesn’t guarantee that someone knows what they’re talking about, nor does it make them infallible.
 On literally any scientific topic, you can find a handful of people who disagree with the rest of the scientific community, but blindly assuming that those people are right is problematic for a number of reasons.
 Most importantly, science is determined by evidence, not authority.
 We always need to look at the evidence that has been published in support of a position, rather than the list of names associated with it.

 The second problem is a logical contradiction that is inherent to this variant of the fallacy.
 Namely, this argument implicitly assumes that someone must be correct just because they are a scientist, however, in so doing, it also implicitly assumes that thousands of other scientists are wrong despite the fact that they are scientists.
 Do you see the inherent problem here?
-It posits that having the support of a scientist is sufficient evidence that a position is correct, while simultaneously ignoring a much larger group of scientists that don’t support the positions.
+It posits that having the support of a scientist is sufficient evidence that a position is correct, while simultaneously ignoring a much larger group of scientists that don’t support the position.
 This is why it is a special case of cherry-picking.
 This fallacy cherry-picks which people to trust based entirely on personal biases and ideology rather than actual expertise.

 Let me use a few comments that were recently left on my Facebook page to illustrate.
 These came from climate change discussions, so before I discuss them, I want to be clear that the vast, vast majority of scientists agree that we are causing climate change, and there are very few climatologists who disagree.
-The exact number varies depending on which survey and methodology we’re talking about, but it is consistently in the high 90s (close to 100%; I talked about all of this in more detail here, and I discussed the fraudulent “Oregon petition” that purports to have signatures from thousands of scientists here).
-The point is that very few climatologists dispute the evidence, so using one of the handful of scientists who disagee as evidence is inherently cherry-picking.
+The exact number varies depending on which survey and methodology we’re talking about, but it is consistently in the high 90s (close to 100%; I talked about all of this in more detail here and here, and I discussed the fraudulent “Oregon petition” that purports to have signatures from thousands of scientists here).
+The point is that very few climatologists dispute the evidence, so using one of the handful of scientists who disagree as evidence is inherently cherry-picking.